About the Coveo HIPAA Platform

 To demonstrate compliance, the Coveo Cloud Platform has successfully passed and maintains an annual HIPAA Compliance Audit.
 This audit reaffirms Coveo’s commitment to protecting ePHI, as required by HIPAA.
 As such, Coveo offers a HIPAA-compliant environment for customers with whom it signs a BAA.

-The HIPAA-compliant environment is built on a separate platform infrastructure that is designed to facilitate compliance with HIPAA requirements.
+The HIPAA-compliant environment is built on a separate platform infrastructure that is designed to ease compliance with HIPAA requirements.
 Moreover, the HIPAA-compliant environment offers more privacy, as it is dedicated to Coveo’s HIPAA customers and protected by additional security measures and access control procedures.
 Access is limited according to the “Minimum Necessary” standard, and breach notification protocols are tailored to the HIPAA timeframe.

 |Point of difference||Coveo Cloud HIPAA||Coveo Cloud|